-Median Capital Structures among Large Industrialized Countries (Measured in Terms of Book Value)
+TABLE 17-6 Median Capital Structures among Large Industrialized Countries (Measured in Terms of Book Value)

-Country Total Liabilities to Total Assets (Unadjusted for Accounting Differences) (1) Interest- Bearing Debt to Total Assets (Unadjusted for Accounting Differences) (2) Total Liabilities to Total Assets (Adjusted for Accounting Differences) (3) Debt to Total Assets (Adjusted for Accounting Differences) (4) Times- Interest- Earned (TIE) Ratio (5)
+COUNTRY TOTAL LIABILITIES TO TOTAL ASSETS (UNADJUSTED FOR ACCOUNTING DIFFERENCES) (1) INTEREST- BEARING DEBT TO TOTAL ASSETS (UNADJUSTED FOR ACCOUNTING DIFFERENCES) (2) TOTAL LIABILITIES TO TOTAL ASSETS (ADJUSTED FOR ACCOUNTING DIFFERENCES) (3) DEBT TO TOTAL ASSETS (ADJUSTED FOR ACCOUNTING DIFFERENCES) (4) TIMES- INTEREST- EARNED (TIE) RATIO (5)

+0 1

-Canada 56% 32% 48% 32% 1.55×
+Canada 56% 32% 48% 32% 1.55

 France 71 25 69 18 2.64

 Germany 73 16 50 11 3.20

 Italy 70 27 68 21 1.81

 Japan 69 35 62 21 2.46

 United Kingdom 54 18 47 10 4.79

 United States 58 27 52 25 2.41

-Mean 64% 26% 57% 20% 2.69×
+Mean 64% 26% 57% 20% 2.69

-Standard deviation 8% 7% 10% 8% 1.07×
+Standard deviation 8% 7% 10% 8% 1.07

 Source: Raghuram Rajan and Luigi Zingales, "What Do We Know about Capital Structure?
-Some Evidence from International Data," Journal of Finance, December 1995, pp. 1421-1460.
-Published by Blackwell Publishing.
+Some Evidence from International Data," The Journal of Finance, Vol. 50, no. 5 (December 1995), pp. 1421-1460.
+Reprinted by permission of John Wiley & Sons, Inc.

-difference?
-Rajan and Zingales argue that much of this difference is explained by the way German firms account for pension liabilities.
+Rajan and Zingales's results are summarized in Table 17-6.
+There are a number of different ways to measure capital structure.
+One measure is the average ratio of total liabilities to total assets-this is similar to the measure used by the OECD, and it is reported in Column 1.
+Based on this measure, German and Japanese firms appear to be more highly levered than U.S. firms.
+However, if you look at Column 2, where capital structure is measured by interest-bearing debt to total assets, it appears that German firms use less leverage than U.S. and Japanese firms.
+What explains these conflicting results?
+Rajan and Zingales argue that much of the difference is explained by the way German firms account for pension liabilities.
 German firms generally include all pension liabilities (and their offsetting assets) on the balance sheet, whereas firms in other countries (including the United States) generally "net out" pension assets and liabilities on their balance sheets.
 To see the importance of this difference, consider a firm with \$10 million in liabilities (not including pension liabilities) and \$20 million in assets (not including pension assets).
 Assume that the firm has \$10 million in pension liabilities that are fully funded by \$10 million in pension assets.
 Therefore, net pension liabilities are zero.
 If this firm were in the United States, it would report a ratio of total liabilities to total assets equal to 50% (\$10 million/\$20 million).
 By contrast, if this firm operated in Germany, both its pension assets and liabilities would be reported on the balance sheet.
 The firm would have \$20 million in liabilities and \$30 million in assets-or a 67% (\$20 million/\$30 million) ratio of total liabilities to total assets.
-Total debt is the sum of short-term debt and long-term debt and excludes other liabilities including pension liabilities.
+Total debt is the sum of short-term debt and longterm debt and excludes other liabilities, including pension liabilities.
 Therefore, the measure of total debt to total assets provides a more comparable measure of leverage across different countries.